-- 1 Select Certificate | Certificate Repository. - 2 Open the Certificates tab for .CER files.

-3 Select a certificate, and click Edit Certificate.
+- 1 Select Certificate | Certificate Repository. - 2 Open the Certificates tab for .CER files. - -OR- - Open the PFX tab for .PFX files. - 3 Select a certificate, and click Edit Certificate.

 - 4 To update the certificate, click Update.

 - 5 Locate the file, and click Open.

 - You can edit the Installed On, Location, Contact Number, and Comments fields.

 - To exclude the certificate from notification, select the appropriate check box.

 - 6 Click OK.